 Before being accepted into the course applicants must:

-- Completion of the general induction-training program specified by the National Code of Practice for Induction Training for Construction Work (ASCC 2007) is required before entering a construction work site.
-Achievement of unit CPCCWHS1001 Prepare to work safely in the construction industry covers this requirement
+- Complete the general induction-training program specified by the National Code of Practice for Induction Training for Construction Work (ASCC 2007) before entering a construction work site.
+Achievement of unit CPCCWHS1001 Prepare to work safely in the construction industry covers this requirement.

 Course Study Units